alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Potential Shortcomings

-Since I use previous season performance as a proxy for player quality, these fixed effects could favor coaches with budding superstars (e.g. Scott Brooks with the Oklahoma City Thunder).
+1. **Player development being credited to the coach.** Since performance at t-1 is used as a proxy for player quality, season-to-season growth is not accurately accounted for as an independent variable, leading to upward bias on the fixed effect.
+In other words, the model could favor coaches with budding superstars, such as Scott Brooks with the Oklahoma City Thunder.
+I foresee two ways of addressing this.
+First is using a weighted average of the prior X seasons, not just t-1, with weights assigned by proximity.
+Second is incorporating posterior seasons in the player variable.

-As mentioned earlier, coaches with fewer observations (more recent careers) are subject to high standard errors.
-As such, they should be viewed with skepticism.
-For reference, the higher the 't-statistic', the lower the standard error.
+2. **High Uncertainty for coaches with few observations.** Low observations can be due either to the coach being relatively recent (Nick Nurse) or having had a short career as a head coach.
+For example, both Larry Bird and Danny Ainge moved on to the General Manager positions after just three seasons as head coach.
+It's not surprising, given their promotion, that they both appear in the top 10th percentile of coaches.

+### Coverage

+The dataset covers all NBA teams between 1985 and 2018.
+The unit of observation is a team-season, which leads to about 900 observations (~ 30 teams x 35 seasons).
+I source all of the data, including coach and roster information, team wins, and player metrics, from [Basketball Reference](https://www.basketball-reference.com/).

 ### Full Metrics